keysmusician/AirBnB_clone_v3/README.md

 If `HBNB_TYPE_STORAGE` = `db`, The database storage engine will be use, which depends upon the values of the other environment variables to establish a connection to a database.
 Consequently, the specified database must exist *and* contain the expected tables. `setup_mysql_dev.sql` sets up a development environment database and user.

-Additionally, both storge engines' classes have the same methods implemented to provide seamless toggling between them.
+Additionally, both storage engines' classes have the same methods implemented to provide seamless toggling between them.
 The SQLAlchemy ORM required significant additions to our models in order to properly link them to a database.

 ## Deploy Static
 In this stage, we set up an Nginx web server and deployed our static files using Fabric---at least, that was the plan...